 Should conduct be deemed illegal, responsible parties will be held liable and prosecutable to the full extent of the law.

-- Cashless Sales System – Debit and Credit Card payment please.
+- Cashless Point of Sales system – Debit and Credit Card payment please

 - Enhanced comprehensive sanitary procedures